jeffreyevans/spatialEco/README.md

     outliers - Identify outliers using modified Z-score

+	overlap - For comparing the similarity of two niche estimates using Warren's-I

     parea.sample - Creates a systematic or random point sample of polygons where n is based on percent area of each polygon